On exceptional quotient singularities: Exceptionality criterion

-Let $(V\ni O)$ be a~germ of a~Kawamata log terminal singularity, and let $\pi\colon W\to V$ be~a~birational morphism such that the~ following hypotheses are satisfied: \begin{itemize} \item the~exceptional locus of $\pi$ consists of one irreducible divisor $E\subset W$ such that $O\in\pi(E)$,
+Let $(V\ni O)$ be a~germ of a~Kawamata log terminal singularity, and let \mbox{$\pi\colon W\to V$} be~a~birational morphism such that the~exceptional locus of $\pi$ consists of one irreducible divisor $E\subset W$ such that $O\in\pi(E)$, the~log pair $(W,E)$ has purely log terminal singularities (see \cite[Definition~3.5]{Ko97}), and $-E$ is a~$\pi$-ample $\mathbb{Q}$-Cartier divisor.